 Upon receipt of notice of any meeting at which the holders of the preferred stock are entitled to vote, the depositary will mail the information contained in the notice of meeting to the record holders of the depositary receipts evidencing the depositary shares which represent the preferred stock.
 Each record holder of depositary receipts evidencing depositary shares on the record date, which will be the same date as the record date for the preferred stock, will be entitled to instruct the depositary as to the exercise of the voting rights pertaining to the amount of preferred stock represented by such holder's depositary shares.
-The depositary will vote the amount of preferred stock represented by the depositary in order to enable the depositary to do so.
+The depositary will vote the amount of preferred stock represented by the depositary shares in accordance with the instructions, and Host Marriott will agree to take all reasonable action which may be deemed necessary by the depositary in order to enable the depositary to do so.
 The depositary will abstain from voting the amount of preferred stock represented by the depositary shares to the extent it does not receive specific instructions from the holders of depositary receipts evidencing the depositary shares.
-The depositary shares.
-The depositary shares.
-The depositary shares.
-The depositary shares to the extent it does not receive specific instructions from the holders of depositary receipts evidencing the depositary shares.
-The depositary shares.
-The depositary shares.
-The depositary shares.
-The depositary shares to the extent it does not receive specific instructions from the holders of depositary receipts evidencing the depositary shares.
 The depositary shall not be responsible for any failure to carry out any instruction to vote, or for the manner or effect of any such vote made, as long as such action or non-action is in good faith and does not result from negligence or willful misconduct of the depositary.